|

 Answer: d) Phantosmia.
 Explanation: Phantosmia refers to olfactory hallucinations, where an individual perceives an odor that is not actually present. - In Kartagener Syndrome, the triad of symptoms includes: a) Nasal polyps, asthma, eczema b) Chronic rhinosinusitis, bronchiectasis, situs inversus c) Otitis media, conductive hearing loss, cleft palate d) Epistaxis, headache, visual disturbances

 Answer: b) Chronic rhinosinusitis, bronchiectasis, situs inversus.
-Explanation: Kartagener Syndrome is a primary ciliary dyskinesia characterized by this classic triad due to defective ciliary function. - What is the approximate relative humidity of inspired air achieved by the nose before it reaches the lungs? a) 25% b) 50% c) 75% or more d) 100%
+Explanation: Kartagener Syndrome is a primary ciliary dyskinesia characterised by this classic triad due to defective ciliary function. - What is the approximate relative humidity of inspired air achieved by the nose before it reaches the lungs? a) 25% b) 50% c) 75% or more d) 100%

 Answer: c) 75% or more.
 Explanation: The nose efficiently humidifies inspired air, raising its relative humidity to 75% or more to prevent ciliary damage and maintain optimal lung function. - Prolonged breathing of dry air can lead to cessation of ciliary function within: a) 1-2 minutes b) 3-5 minutes c) 8-10 minutes d) 15-20 minutes